Stamp Duty & Registration Charges in Goa — 2026 Guide

 5.15% of purchase price

 In Goa, stamp duty and registration fees are conventionally borne by the buyer.
 This is standard practice and typically specified in the Agreement to Sale.
-The seller is not legally responsible for these charges unless otherwise negotiated in writing.
-In distressed or bulk developer sales, the seller occasionally agrees to share these costs — get this in writing if agreed.
+In distressed or bulk developer sales, the seller occasionally agrees to share these costs — get any such arrangement in writing.

-1. e-SBTR / Franking: Stamp duty in Goa is paid via e-Stamp (through authorised banks or online portal) or traditional franking. e-SBTR (Electronic Secured Bank and Treasury Receipt) is the most reliable method — available at State Bank of India, Bank of Baroda, and other authorised branches in Goa.
+1. e-SBTR / Franking: Stamp duty in Goa is paid via e-Stamp (through authorised banks or online portal) or traditional franking. e-SBTR (Electronic Secured Bank and Treasury Receipt) is the most reliable method — available at SBI, Bank of Baroda, and other authorised branches in Goa.

 2. Appointment at Sub-Registrar Office: Register the deed at the Sub-Registrar's office in the taluka where the property is located.
 Both buyer and seller (or authorised POA holder) must be present with original IDs.

-3. Documents to carry: Sale deed (on stamp paper), PAN cards of both parties, Aadhaar cards, passport photos, property card (Form I & XIV), latest property tax receipt, and NOC if applicable.
+3. Documents to carry: Sale deed (on stamp paper), PAN cards, Aadhaar cards, passport photos, property card (Form I & XIV), latest property tax receipt, and NOC if applicable.

 4. Payment of registration fee: Paid by DD or challan at the Sub-Registrar office at time of registration — not before.